French Ligue 1

 Teams with most league participation

-Statistics of the French clubs that have participated over 50 times in the top national division during the period 1932-2019.
+Statistics of the French clubs that have participated more than 50 times in the top national division during the period 1932-2019.

 Between the first season and season 2019-2020, in total 73 clubs has participating in top division of the French league.